enricopolanski/functional-programming/README.md

 Food for your thoughts: explain why the pair `(positive, -)`, where `positive` is the set of positive numbers, such as `(1, 2, 3, 4, 5, etc)`, does not form a magma under the binary operation `-`, the usual mathematical substraction.

+An interesting property of magmas:

-> Because the binary operation of a magma takes two values of a given type and returns a new value of the same type (_closure property_), this operation can be chained indefinitely.
+> Since the binary operation of a magma takes two values of a given type and returns a new value of the same type (_closure property_), this operation can be chained indefinitely.

 <!--
   TODO: L’operazione di sottrazione non è un’operazione interna all’insieme \mathbb{N} dei numeri naturali.